(Note: cette page n'existe qu'en anglais - Nota: deze pagina bestaat enkel in het Engels)

 The deployment of oligonucleotides and engineered nucleases (Meganucleases, Zinc finger nucleases, TALENs and the CRISPR/cas system) enabled a significant breakthrough in targeted genome editing and offers an unprecedented way of modifying the genome of organisms in an efficient and cost-effective way.

-The SBB has been following the developments and applications in this field (Breyer et al., 2009; Pauwels et al., 2014, van der Vlugt, et al., 2018) and is involved in several initiatives at the European and Belgian level in an attempt to clarify the legal status of the organisms obtained by targeted genome editing and to assess the possible challenges in terms of risk assessment, detection and monitoring.
-The SBB also issued scientific considerations on the use of CRISPR/cas system upon request of the competent authorities.
+The SBB has been following the developments and applications in this field (Breyer et al., 2009; Pauwels et al., 2014, van der Vlugt, et al., 2018) and has been involved in several initiatives at the European and Belgian level in the past years related to the clarification of the legal status of the organisms obtained by targeted genome editing and to the assessment of the possible challenges in terms of risk assessment, detection and monitoring.
+In 2016, the SBB issued scientific considerations on the use of CRISPR/cas system upon request of the competent authorities.
+With the ruling of the European Court of Justice in July 2018, the legal status of organisms obtained by targeted genome editing has been partially clarified at European level (see regulatory considerations).
+However, the SBB considers that the scientific considerations it expressed in 2016 remain valid.

 Are you using engineered nucleases in the context of your activities?
 The following aspects could be relevant to perform a risk assessment: